 How is it treated?

-The kind of treatment you will
+The kind of treatment you will have depends on:

-- How much you are bleeding.
+- Whether or how much you are bleeding.

-- How the problem is affecting your health and your baby's
+- How the problem is affecting your health and your baby's health.

 - How close you are to your due date.